 - 1/3 cup granulated sugar

-- In a microwave safe bowl, add the graham cracker crumbs, sugar, and butter.
+- In a microwave-safe bowl, add the graham cracker crumbs, sugar, and butter.
 Microwave for 45 seconds.
 Stir.
-Microwave for an additional 30 seconds and stir until the crumbs are all moist.
+Microwave for an additional 30 seconds and stir until the crumbs are all coated with butter.

-- Press the graham cracker crumbs into the bottom of the pan.
-Make sure to press them in firm so it forms a crust.
+- Press the graham cracker crumbs evenly into the bottom of the prepared pan.

 - Place in the oven and bake for 10 minutes.
-Remove from the oven and let cool.
+Remove from the oven and let cool while you work on the cheesecake filling.

 - In a mixing bowl, add in the cream cheese.
-Beat on medium until the cream cheese is smooth.
+Beat with a hand mixer on medium until the cream cheese is smooth.
 Scrape down the bowl.

-- Add in the sugar and beat on medium again until light and fluffy.
+- Add in the sugar and beat on medium until combined.

-- Add in the sour cream, heavy cream, and vanilla.
+- Add in the sour cream and heavy cream.
 Beat on medium until the mixture comes together.
 It will be runny.

-- Place in the oven for 1 hour and 25 minutes to 1 hour and 30 minutes.
-To make sure the cheesecake is done, give it a wiggle.
+- Place in the preheated oven and bake for 1 hour and 25 minutes to 1 hour and 30 minutes.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven.
-I kept mine in the oven for about 4-5 hours and then placed it in the fridge.
-It will separate from the sides of the pan.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - Place in a bowl and let cool.
 Store in the fridge.